bentoml/BentoML/docs/source/guides/adaptive_batching.rst

     "While serving a TensorFlow model, batching individual model inference requests together can be important for performance.
 In particular, batching is necessary to unlock the high throughput promised by hardware accelerators such as GPUs."
     -- `TensorFlow documentation <https://github.com/tensorflow/serving/blob/master/tensorflow_serving/batching/README.md>`_

+The current batching feature is implemented on the server-side.
+This is advantageous as opposed to client-side batching because it simplifies the client's logic and it is often times more efficient due to traffic volume.

 As an optimization for a real-time service, batching works off of 2 main concepts.

 1. Batching Window: The maximum time that a service should wait to build a “batch” before releasing a batch for processing.
 This is essentially the max latency for processing in a low throughput system.
 It helps avoid the situation where if very few messages have been submitted (smaller than the max batch size) the batch must wait for a long time to be processed.